Project-Counter/cop5/source/04-reports/04-item-reports.rst

 Item Reports provide a summary of activity related to content at the item level and provide a means of evaluating the impact an item has for an institution’s patrons.

-Table 4.n (below): Item Master Report and Standard Views
+Table 4.n (below): Item Report and Standard Views of the Item Report

 .. only:: latex